Achievable logoAchievable logo

 Procedure:

-3. Jump height and contact time are recorded.
+3. Record jump height and contact time.

 Margaria-Kalamen stair sprint test